illegalprime/intro-java/syllabus/cs1331-course-policies.rst

 Exams
 -----

 There are no makeup exams.
 Exceptions to this policy will only be considered under special circumstances such as serious illness, hospitalization, death in the family, judicial procedures, military service, or official school functions.
 Notification by email, etc. must be given in advance unless circumstances make that impossible.
 (Rarely do such circumstances exist.)
-Documentation must be provided to and verified by the Dean of Students.
-The Dean of Students will then in turn send us (and possibly all your professors when appropriate) a notice.
+You must provide documentation to the Dean of Students **within one week of your return from illness/activity**.
+The Dean of Students will verifiy your excuse and send us (and possibly all your professors when appropriate) a notice.
 The decision to make an exception to the no makeup exam policy is at the sole discretion of your instructor.
 Events such as errands, work conflicts, sleeping through your alarm, alarm malfunction, not being aware of the exam are definitely not valid excuses.

 Email Policy
 ------------